 Inspection Activities

-Section 31E (1)(d) of the Securities Commission Act, 1993 (“SCA”) provides that one of the key responsibilities of the AOB is to conduct inspections and monitoring programs on auditors to assess the degree of compliance with auditing and ethical standards.
+Section 31E (1)(d) of the Securities Commission Malaysia Act, 1993 (“SCMA”) provides that one of the key responsibilities of the AOB is to conduct inspections and monitoring programmes on auditors to assess the degree of compliance with auditing and ethical standards.

-Under either program, an AOB inspection may be carried out at the firm level or engagement level or both.
-A firm review focuses on the review of an audit firm’s quality control systems and practices and the degree of compliance with the requirements of the International Standards of Quality Control 1 (“ISQC 1”).
-An engagement review aims to assess the degree of compliance with auditing and ethical standards of an audit engagement conducted by an auditor.
+A firm level review focuses on the review of an audit firm’s quality control systems and practices and the degree of compliance with the requirements of the International Standards of Quality Management 1 (“ISQM 1”) while an engagement level review aims to assess the auditor’s compliance with the International Standards on Auditing (ISAs) and relevant ethical standards at the audit engagement level.

 Frequently Asked Questions